-The above findings of the trial justice in Hazard are markedly different than that of the hearing justice in the instant case, who simply found that she was "reasonably satisfied that it is not a case of misidentification, that [Defendant] was the individual who entered into the home of Ms. Pacheco, and this Court funds that [Defendant], by doing so failed to keep the peace and be of good behavior, in violation of the terms of his . . . previously-imposed sentences."8 (Def.'s Ex.
-3, 119:15-20).
+The above findings of the trial justice in Hazard are markedly different than that of the hearing justice in the instant case, who simply found that he was "satisfied to its reasonable satisfaction that this defendant did violate the terms of his previously imposed sentence."
 In performing the analysis required by Hazard, this Court notes the following chronology.
-Defendant entered a nolo contendere plea on August 8, 2003, in case number P2-03-2726A, to a charge of breaking and entering.
-The Defendant was sentenced to a ten year sentence with one year to serve at the ACI.
+Defendant entered a nolo contendere plea on August 22, 2005, in case number P2-05-0083A, to charges of reckless driving and possession of a stolen motor vehicle.
+The Defendant was sentenced to a ten year sentence with eighteen months to serve at the ACI.
 The remaining time was suspended along with probation.
-Thereafter, Defendant was arrested on a new charge of breaking and entering on June
+Thereafter, Defendant was arrested on a new charge of domestic assault on October 28, 2010.
+As a result, he was presented as a violator of his sentence in case number P2-05-0083A and thereafter found to be a violator as described above after a violation hearing in the winter of 2011.
+After the hearing justice found Defendant to be a violator of his sentence in case number P2-05-0083A, the hearing justice removed a thirty month portion of Defendant's suspended sentence in that case and imposed a thirty month term to serve.